aandrewchen/gcal.cli/README.md

 cd gcal.cli
 pip install -r requirements.txt
 ```

+#### Step 2:
+Head over to your Google Calendar and find the calendar you want to manage!

+Click on the three buttons on the side and go to "Settings and Sharing" > "Integrate calendar" > "Calendar ID" (it should end in @group.calendar.google.com).

+Create a ```.env ``` file with CALENDAR_ID="Calendar ID"

+#### Step 3:
+When you use googleCal.cli for the first time, the CLI will ask you to allow the application to access your Google Calendar.
+After that, you can start automating and managing your Google Calendar!

 ## Usage
 You can use the `--help` flag with any command to get information about how to use it.